-Pursuant to Section 511 of the United States Housing Act and the regulations in 24 CFR part 903, HOC is required to establish a Resident Advisory Board ("RAB").
+Pursuant to Section 511 of the Quality Housing and Work Responsibility Act of 1998 and the regulations in 24 CFR part 903, HOC is required to establish a Resident Advisory Board ("RAB").
 The RAB is composed of individuals who reflect and represent the residents assisted by HOC.
 Their role is to assist HOC in developing the PHA Plan.
 The RAB reviewed the proposed FY 2025 Five-Year PHA Plan and provided a letter of endorsement.
 The letter of endorsement is available to the public as indicated above.

-This FY 2025 Five-Year PHA Plan included a minimum 45-day public comment period, which began , and culminated with a public hearing on.
+This FY 2025 Five-Year PHA Plan included a minimum 45-day public comment period, which began February 16, 2024, and culminated with a public hearing on April 2, 2024.
 HOC provided opportunities to submit public comments via phone, mail, and email.
 Interested parties were invited to attend the public hearing in person or virtually.
 Details were posted on HOC's website at www.hocmc.org and made available at the physical office locations listed above.